What is piggybacking credit?

 About 1 in 4 consumers first acquire their credit history from an account for which others were also responsible.

-Ways to piggyback credit
+How to piggyback credit

-This can be a great way to get the boost of credit you need before applying for your own credit cards, loans or anything else that may require a higher credit score to secure the best offers and interest rates.
+This can be a great way to get the boost of credit you need before applying for your own credit cards, loans or anything else that may require a good credit score to secure the best offers and interest rates.

 Some people—who may not have a close relative or friend they can piggyback credit with on a person-to-person basis—also choose to rent a position as an authorized user on a stranger’s account for a fee.